department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-name-change.md

 _Help desk will complete these steps or escalate to request help from CMS engineering._

 **If a Mobile Vet Center or Outstation**
-- [ ] 4.
-Verify which Vet Center it belongs to, and confirm that the "Main Vet Center Location" field is set correctly.
+- [ ] Verify which Vet Center it belongs to, and confirm that the "Main Vet Center Location" field is set correctly.

 **If a Vet Center**

 ***CASE: Renamed, but named after a person, not a location***

-- [ ] 5.
-The new official name no longer matches the pattern "<location> Vet Center" so you need to change the common name to align with the <location> naming convention if it does not already.
+- [ ] The new official name no longer matches the pattern "<location> Vet Center" so you need to change the common name to align with the <location> naming convention if it does not already.
 - [ ] Confirm on the Front-end that the <location> naming convention is the h1 followed by a "also known as" with the named-after-person name.

 **Proceed to step 10**

 ***CASE: Renamed, but still location-based naming convention***

-- [ ] 5.
-In the [Sections taxonomy](https://prod.cms.va.gov/admin/structure/taxonomy/manage/administration/overview), Vet Centers: rename the Section for this Vet Center to match its new name
-- [ ] 6.
-If the new official name matches the pattern "<city> Vet Center", update the common name to match.
+- [ ] If the new official name matches the pattern "<city> Vet Center", update the common name to match.
-- [ ] 7.
-Visit [bulk operations](https://prod.cms.va.gov/admin/content/bulk) page and filter by section = vet center name
+- [ ] Visit [bulk operations](https://prod.cms.va.gov/admin/content/bulk) page and filter by section = vet center name
-- [ ] 8.
-Update URLs for all content in that section by bulk operations
+- [ ] Update URLs for all content in that section by bulk operations
-- [ ] 9.
-Resave all content in that section by bulk operations
+- [ ] Resave all content in that section by bulk operations

 **For all types**
-- [ ] 10.
-Edit the Vet Center node by removing flag `Changed name`, and saves the node (with moderation state = published)
+- [ ] Edit the Vet Center node by removing flag `Changed name`, and saves the node (with moderation state = published)

 #### CMS Help desk (wrap up)
-- [ ] 11.
-Notify editor and any other stakeholders.
+- [ ] Notify editor and any other stakeholders.